RealTimeChris/DiscordCoreAPI/ReadMe.md

 ## A Unified "Input-Event" System
 ----
-- User interactions (Application Commands, Message Commands, User Commands) are accepted via the `EventManager::onInputEventCreation` event.
+- User interactions (Application Commands, Message Commands, User Commands) are accepted via the `event_manager::onInputEventCreation` event.
-- They can all be responded to using the `InputEvents::respondToInputEventAsync()` function.
+- They can all be responded to using the `input_events::respondToInputEventAsync()` function.
-- Alternatively you can implement your own input-event handling by using the raw `EventManager::onInteractionCreation` or `EventManager::onMessageCreation` events.
+- Alternatively you can implement your own input-event handling by using the raw `event_manager::onInteractionCreation` or `event_manager::onMessageCreation` events.
 ```cpp
 EmbedData newEmbed{};
 newEmbed.setAuthor(args.eventData.getUserName(), args.eventData.getAvatarURL());